rcosnita/voicemynews/README.md

 ## Windows 10

 In order to have everything setup on a development machine you must follow the steps described in [Windows 10 Readme](src/win10/README.md).

+## Android

+In order to have everything setup on a development machine you must follow the steps described in [Android Readme](src/android/README.md).